vlazed/animated-ragdoll-tool/README.md

 **You should use this tool in singleplayer.** Many of the features here were tested in singleplayer.
 If your workflow requires that you animate with another animator in a server, you can use this tool in singleplayer initially and then transfer the data over to the server (assuming that you use an animation tool like SMH).

+In addition, the ragdoll puppet may not exactly match the pose of the puppeteer.
+This is dependent on the ragdoll itself.
+Consider using a ragdoll with as many physical bones to animate (make collar/shoulder physical bones, increase spine count, and so on).

 ## Pull Requests

 When making a pull request, make sure to confine to the style as that seen in ragdollpuppeteer.lua (no redundant spaces in function parentheses).
 If you use Visual Studio Code, I accompanied the repo with settings.json; make sure to install the required extensions.